Kamrunag Lake: Etymology

 The lake has its name because of a story from Mahabharata.
-It is said that Barbarika, the son of Ghatotkacha, wanted to fight in the war and asked for permission from his mother.
+It is said that Barbarika, the son of Ghatotkacha and Ahilawati, wanted to fight in the war and asked for permission from his mother.
 His mother then told him to fight for the side which was losing the war.
 Lord Krishna, after hearing about this, went to Barbarika to test him, as he already knew that the Kaurava side was going to lose the war in the end.
 Krishna took the form of a Brahman and challenged him to pierce all the leaves of a nearby Peepal tree.
 As Barbarika took out an arrow to shoot, Lord Krishna stepped on a leaf and kept it under his foot.
 After the arrow pierced all the leaves on the tree, it turned to pierce the last one which was under Lord Krishna's foot.
 He quickly stepped away from it and the arrow pierced the leaf.
 After this, Lord Krishna devised a plan: he asked for alms from Barbarika and made him promise to give anything he asked for.
 After he made the promise, Lord Krishna returned to his original form and asked Barbarika his head.
 Barbarika agreed to this and asked Lord Krishna for one request, which was to let him watch the Mahabharata.
 Lord Krishna took his head to the battlefield and let him watch the battle.
 After the battle was over Lord Krishna blessed him that he will be worshipped as Khatu Shyam and his body will be worshipped as Kamru.